dayronsuazo/Azure-Sentinel/README.md

 This Event ID also provides network information such as:
 Workstation Name and source IP Address

+**Scripting**
+Used Powershell ISE to look through event logs, grab all events of people who failed to log in, grab their IP Address, get their geo data and create a new log file.

 I will be using "ipgeolocation.io IP lookup database" to identify where users are attempting to log in from.

 ### Tools Used